 at around 7:30am (London

-Twelve people were evacuated from surrounding buildings as a precaution but two people are unaccounted for, raising fears that they may have been trapped in the debris following the explosion.
+Twenty five people were evacuated from surrounding properties as a precaution following the explosion.

 London Fire Brigade station manager Matt Burrows said: "When I arrived I was greeted by a scene of utter devastation and three houses had been completely destroyed.
 Debris was scattered over an area of about 50 metres and the roof of one of the houses was in a tree across the road.

 "We're still investigating whether the fallen tree caused the gas explosion or whether the gas explosion caused the tree to fall.
 It's likely firefighters will be on scene for much of the rest of the day.

 "My thoughts, and those with everyone at the London Fire Brigade, are with all of the people who have been affected by this awful incident," he added.